dxxmsdxy/onchain-canon/README.md

 On-chain Canon (OC) is an experimental standard for decentralized on-chain IP.
 Use the OC standard in combination with parent-child inscriptions to represent on-chain IP provenance, attribution, and ownership.

+OC data can be inscribed in the content field or converted from JSON into CBOR and included in the ordinal protocol's metadata field.

 </br>

 * * *